jxson/front-matter/examples/no-front-matter.md

 ---

-Some text here that is definitely not fromt matter.
+Some text here that is definitely not front matter.

 ---